unee-t/bugzilla/README.md

 # Environment

-Some values defined in [the environment file](.env)  need to be managed by yourself as we can't have them in a public repo!
+Some values defined in [the environment file](.env)  need to be managed by yourself as we can't have AWS secrets in a public repo!

 * SES_SMTP_USERNAME
 * SES_SMTP_PASSWORD
 * SES_VERIFIED_SENDER

 `SES*` is required for email notifications.
+[SES dashboard](https://us-west-2.console.aws.amazon.com/ses/home?region=us-west-2#dashboard:)

 Deployment secrets are managed upon [pipeline settings](https://gitlab.com/unee-t/bugzilla/settings/ci_cd).